indimail/tinydnssec/tinydnssec-1.05/dq-20161210/README-dq.md

 [dq](https://mojzis.com/software/dq/)

-Dq is a package with DNS/DNSCurve related software.
+dq is a package with DNS/DNSCurve related software.
 It contains a recursive DNS server with DNSCurve support called dqcache and also a commandline tool to debug DNS/DNScurve called dq.

 dq tool (… see examples)